Valentina Pivnenko: Biography

 In 1999, she decided to run as an independent candidate during that year's election to the State Duma.
-Pivnenko won 30.46 per cent of the popular pote and she was elected to represent the Karelia constituency in the State Duma from 19 December 1999 onwards.
+Pivnenko won 30.46 per cent of the popular vote and she was elected to represent the Karelia constituency in the State Duma from 19 December 1999 onwards.
 The following year, she joined the United Russia party.
 Pivnenko was head of the Committee on the Problems of the North and the Far East and was one of presidential candidate Vladimir Putin's confidantes.
-She was appointed chair of the North of Russia inter-factional group in October 2000 and she led the Karelian regional branch People's Party of the Russian Federation from 2001 to 2003.
+She was appointed chair of the North of Russia inter-factional group in October 2000 and she led the Karelian regional branch of the People's Party of the Russian Federation from 2001 to 2003.

 Pivnenko was added to United Russia's Baltic-Belomorskaya regional group in September 2003 so she could stand for election to the fourth convocation of the State Duma at the 2003 Russian legislative election.
 She was re-elected to serve the Karelia constituency with 50.43 per cent of the popular vote on 7 December 2003.
 During the 2007 Russian legislative election on 2 December that year, Pivnenko won re-election this time as a deputy in the same constituency for the fifth convocation of the State Duma.
 She won her fourth re-election to the Karelia constituency this time to the State Duma's fifth convocation during the 2011 Russian legislative election held on 4 December that year.
 Pivnenko became the State Duma's first deputy chair on the Committee on Regional Policy and Problems of the North and the Far East.

 She was the first with a 46.91 per cent vote share in United Russia's preliminary internal party voting held in May 2016 for candidates to stand for election to represent the Karelia Republic in the State Duma at the 2016 Russian legislative election that occurred on 18 September 2016.
 Pivenko won reelection with a popular vote share of 36.56 per cent and was again appointed first deputy chair of the Committee on Regional Policy and Problems of the North and the Far East.
 She won re-election to the State Duma for the sixth time when she was elected with 27.69 per cent of the vote share at the 2021 Russian legislative election on 19 September of that year.
 Pivnenko was appointed Chair of the State Duma Committee for the Development of the Far East and the Arctic on 12 October 2021.

 Between 1995 and 1997, she served as a member of the Council for Local Self-Government under the President of Russia and National Council for Pension Reform setup by the Russian president from 2001 to 2004.

+Sanctions

+She was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.